Fratila1994/BugSamples/README.md

 # BugSamples
-Below are some Bug Samples that i found during my previous project
+Below are some Bug Samples that i found during my previous project.

 ------------------------------